 *INITIATIVE PETITION: A provision to change the Constitution or create, amend, or repeal a law by initiative of citizens.
 Requires signatures of a minimum percentage of voters, review of the state Supreme Court, and a vote of the people.

 INSURANCE TRUST: A financial entity whose purpose is to collect premiums or other contributions to finance future liabilities such as retirement, employee benefits, and unemployment and workers compensation.

 INTERGOVERNMENTAL REVENUE: Revenue one government receives from another.
 Includes grants, over which the giving government maintains control over amounts and uses of funds, and shared revenue, which the giving government must provide as required by law.

-LEGISLATIVE REFERENDUM: Process by which the Legislature votes to submit a matter to a vote of the people in the form of a State Question.
-Requires a two-thirds majority and is not subject to veto by the Governor.
+*LEGISLATIVE REFERENDUM: Process by which the Legislature votes to submit a matter to a vote of the people in the form of a State Question.
+Requires a simple majority and is not subject to veto by the Governor.

 LIABILITY: An amount owed to another entity, such as payroll for work performed by employees, amounts owed to suppliers of goods and services, and repayment of loans.

 LINE-ITEM VETO: The power of an executive (most commonly state governors) to eliminate or modify part of an appropriation bill approved by the legislature.
 In Oklahoma the Governor may line-item veto part of a budget act and the legislature may override the veto by a two-thirds vote of both chambers.

 PERSONAL INCOME: The total of all income of individuals from all sources, including wages and salaries, benefit payments from government, business income, rental income, and proceeds from sale of assets.